American Hi-Fi: 1998–2003: Formation, American Hi-Fi and The Art of Losing

 American Hi-Fi initially formed under the name BMX Girl, and Jones changed to a name personally suggested to him by Keith Richards of The Rolling Stones.

-American Hi-Fi's released self-titled debut album through Island Records on February 27, 2001 which was produced by Bob Rock (Aerosmith, Metallica).
+American Hi-Fi's released self-titled debut album through Island Records on February 27, 2001 which was produced by Bob Rock.
 It was an AllMusic 'Album Pick'.
 Critic Mario Mesquita Borges praised it and stated that "[t]he future of rock & roll is surely guaranteed with acts such as American Hi-Fi."
 The album reached No. 81 on the Billboard 200 list and No. 1 on the Heatseekers list.
 The band also achieved a commercial breakthrough through their debut single, "Flavor of the Weak", which ran up the Hot Modern Rock Tracks, the Billboard Hot 100, and other charts followed by Another Perfect Day which peaked 33 in Modern Rock Charts.

 In February 2003, the band released their second studio album, The Art of Losing.
 The album peaked at number eighty on the Billboard 200.
 The album featured the successful singles "The Art of Losing" and "The Breakup Song."
 The album was produced by producer Nick Launay, who worked with such artists as Talking Heads, Public Image Ltd. and Silverchair.
 The Art of Losing failed to reach the success of the band's debut album, leading the band to be dropped by Island Records.